dsuyu1/TryHackMe/1-command injection/readme.md

 I learned that there are many variations of the same payload.
 Some had the `|` in front, and some had `$` in front.
 For this lab, the semicolon (`|`) worked.

 Command injection can be easily prevented via **input sanitization.** We check whether or not the input is valid.
 We can look for certain characteristics.
 For example, the input must be a number between 0-9.
 Otherwise, we will reject the input.

+### Summary
+I learned:
+- How to discover the command injection vulnerability
+- How to test and exploit this vulnerability using payloads designed for different operating systems
+- How to prevent this vulnerability in an application
+- Applying my learning by performing command injection in a practical application